Liphium/website/content/en/docs/using-liphium/encryption-and-privacy.md

 - A server that is involved in the communication pipeline could technically break Liphium's end-to-end encryption (like on any other end-to-end encrypted messenger) which is why you need to compare verification codes if you want to be 100% secure.

 - Your status and profile picture are encrypted using a key that never changes and is shared with everyone you send a friend request to.
 This means friends you remove can still decrypt your status and profile picture.
-You can learn more about this [here](./faq.md#what-does-it-mean-to-share-my-keys-with-someone).
+You can learn more about this [here](./faq#what-does-it-mean-to-share-my-keys-with-someone).

 - A conversation on Liphium only has one key meaning all previous members of a conversation can technically decrypt all of the new messages being sent in it.
 Any new members can also read the entire chat history of a conversation.

 - If you create your account on a malicious server no encryption in this world will be able to protect the server from breaking some protections Liphium has in place.
 They will never be able to actually decrypt your data though.
 They could find out which accounts you are communicating with though.

 Please understand that Liphium is still in Beta and doesn't have features to prevent all of these issues just yet.
-I are committed to provide ways of fighting or completely preventing these issues by Liphium's full release.
+I am committed to provide ways of fighting or completely preventing these issues by Liphium's full release.
 Development of apps takes a long time, and I hope you understand that.

 The only thing I truly cannot fix are points 1 and 4 as that's literally impossible (at least to my knowledge).
 If I find ways or you know how to fix them please open an issue or send us an email.
-I are always open to make Liphium even more secure.
+I am always open to make Liphium even more secure.

 ### The goal